Health Professional Resources

 Patient Information Resources

-The guidebook for patients is a practical introduction to the treatment and management of ankylosing spondylitis with useful advice on living and working with AS.
-We recommend handing it to all newly diagnosed patients and any established patients who are looking for more information on the condition.
+This is the updated 2015 NASS guidebook.
+It provides a practical introduction to the treatment and management of ankylosing spondylitis, including axial SpA.
+We recommend giving it to all newly diagnosed patients and any established patients who are looking for more information on the condition.

-Please use the form below to order copies of our new A5 size leaflets on AS.
+Please use the form below to order copies of our leaflets.

 - Driving and AS: Safe driving, the DVLA, Forum of Mobility Centres, the Motability scheme and the Blue Badge scheme.